IQSS/datafest/02_Github_Desktop.md

 At the moment we are only recording our changes locally, but we may want to have these changes be available remotely as well (for collaborating/sharing/backing up).
 The idea is you keep your local and remote repositories "in sync".

 This is straightforward in GitKraken and you do it by doing a one-way synchronization of your repository to the remote that you linked it to when you first created the repo.
-This one-way synchronization will **push** your repository from your computer to the GitHub website, and populate the *remote* repository on Github's servers in the process.
+This one-way synchronization will **push** your repository from your computer to the GitHub website, and populate the *remote* repository on GitHub's servers in the process.

 <img src="img/push.png" width="700" align="center">

 We can now view our changes on our remote at GitHub.com.
 If the left pane, our remote is given the name 'origin', which is the default term for the remote repository in Git (note that you can call it whatever you'd like, and you can have more than one remote!
 But that is beyond the scope of this lesson.)
-If we then right-mouse click on our 'origin', we can select the pop-up menu option "View origin on Github.com":
+If we then right-mouse click on our 'origin', we can select the pop-up menu option "View origin on GitHub.com":

 <img src="img/view_origin_on_github.png" width="700" align="center">